h2oai/wave/website/docs/enterprise/developer-guide.md

 ## Runtime Environment

-Q8s configures the app instance runtime environment, i.e., OS, OS dependencies, location of the app code/venv, etc.
+The platform configures the app instance runtime environment, i.e., OS, OS dependencies, location of the app code/venv, etc.

 Developers can specify the pip-managed dependencies of the app via `requirements.txt` (can contain references to `.whl` files included in the `.wave` using paths relative to the archive root)